 Aside from fore/aft, float and canting, stance width is often overlooked, or a victim of the other three adjustments.

-However, if you’ve maxed out cleat adjustment, several companies purposefully offer different axle lengths to help (Speedplay, Keywin and a few others) and some brands have one short version simply to save weight (Shimano).
-And of course there are axle extenders, but they have significant limitations, and again, this is a cleat article.
+However, if you’ve maxed out cleat adjustment, several pedal companies purposefully offer different axle lengths to help (Speedplay, Keywin, Shimano and a few others).

-While I strongly recommend professional advice, this won’t negatively influence you nearly as much as wedging if you’ve made a poor decision.
-At least not in terms of a physical manifestation of pain, but that’s not saying it doesn’t influence you because it will.
+While we strongly recommend professional advice, this won’t negatively influence you nearly as much as wedging if you’ve made a poor decision.
+At least not in terms of a physical manifestation of pain, but that’s not saying it doesn’t influence you, because it will.

-If you think you’re over-reaching on one side but the other side is butter, try adding a spacer.
+If you think you’re overreaching on one side but the other side is better, try adding a spacer.
 If it feels smoother or more natural, go with it.
 If your body ends up telling you it’s no better than before, you’ll make an adjustment at the knee (or ankle) without even knowing, but remove the spacer if you don’t need it.

 Check your cleats for wear

-Be mindful and check cleats once a month to look for signs of wear so you don’t find yourself in a pinch the night before your big event.
-And don’t forget to service them if they require it.
+Worn-out cleats will have an impact on pedalling dynamics and lead to discomfort if you don’t replace them soon enough.
+Be mindful and check cleats once a month to look for signs of wear – you don’t want to find yourself in a pinch the night before a ride.